TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 ### **forcePlaceholders results**

-For the first and for the second execution, time was the same
+For the first and for the second executions, time was the same

 First run: 8,51 sec

 Second run: 8,51 sec

-Memory consumption
+Memory consumption:

 ![1544426361493](Memory1.png)